-The success of your eCommerce business does not depend on how many people visit your website, but how many of them convert.
+The success of your eCommerce business does not depend on how many people visit your website but on how many of them convert.
 The more conversions you get, the more revenue you make and it majorly depends on your checkout page.

 The debate revolving around a One-page checkout vs Multi-page checkout is never-ending.
-While some eCommerce professionals prefer one step checkout, some feel a multi-step checkout is a better option.
+While some eCommerce professionals prefer one-step checkout, some feel a multi-step checkout is a better option.

 One Page Checkout puts up all the elements of a standard checkout process on a single page and lets the customers fill out the checkout fields in any particular order.

 With all the checkout-related details upfront, it allows customers to check out quickly.
 They get rid of clicking multiple times to head towards the next step (in the case of multi-step checkout) and can enter all their details regarding billing, shipping, and payment on the same page.